 I began to walk.
 I passed by Derek who was in engrossed in a conversation with the weed truck driver.
 I feebly shouted that I was going home.
 I don’t think he heard me.

-That, my friends, is a flashback.
+That is a flashback.

 Today, Derek and I are both much better at recognizing flashbacks when they occur.
 We have figured out how to communicate with each other about them.
 Derek is working on understanding and managing his triggers.
 I am learning how to remain calm!